Business News

 Some campaigns are highlighting direct relief, such as state-level rebate checks.
 Others are focusing on long-term energy independence narratives.
 The effectiveness of these messages is being tested daily on the campaign trail.

 Voter advocacy groups have also mobilized.
 Organizations are pushing for greater transparency in utility rate cases and more aggressive consumer protections.
-State Public Utility Commissions, typically low-profile bodies, are facing unprecedented public scrutiny.
+State Public Utility Commissions, typically low-profile bodies, are facing unusual public scrutiny.

 Looking Ahead